 For Anita’s Feast’s first five years, we celebrated Swiss traditions and holidays from our home base in Basel’s Old Town.
 The city’s vibrant museum scene is a wonder, and the charms of living in the “three countries corner” are many.

-Basel offers a year-round culture fest, beginning with Three Kings’ Day, Vogel Gryff, and Museumsnacht Basel in January, and followed in short order with Fasnacht, a unique Carnival celebration.
+Basel offers a year-round culture fest, beginning with Three Kings’ Day, Vogel Gryff, and Museumsnacht Basel in January.
+Fasnacht, a unique Carnival celebration, follows in short order.
 Summer days are marked by visits to local markets in town and across the French and German borders, and in August, Swiss National Day.
 Autumn brings Herbstmesse, and just a blink later, it’s December, and time for one of Europe’s best Christmas markets.

-When you live in Basel, nowhere in Switzerland is far from home, and quite a few of our jaunts around the country made it into Anita’s Feast: wine travel in Ticino, alpine getaways in the Berner Oberland and Graubunden, and delightful time travel with Swiss Historic Hotels.
+When you live in Basel, nowhere in Switzerland is far from home.
+Quite a few of our jaunts around the country made it into Anita’s Feast: wine travel in Ticino, alpine getaways in the Berner Oberland and Graubunden, and delightful travel with Swiss Historic Hotels.
 Many Swiss traditions involve cows—the annual tromps up to alpine pastures and down again, the fighting cows of Valais/Wallis—and of course, alphorns, cheese and rösti.
-Switzerland leads the pack on Anita’s Feast with 80 articles to date.

 At home in Portugal, 2016 –